inveniosoftware/training/10-indexing-records/README.md

 $ pipenv run invenio index run
 ```

-We can now create a new record, using the deposit of the previous exercise, and verify that in Elasticsearch we will can see the modified fields.
+We can now create a new record, using the deposit of the previous exercise, and verify that in Elasticsearch we can see the modified fields.

 ```bash
 $ ./scripts/server